 From here (one link from your WordPress Dashboard) you can set up domain redirects, switch to (and force) SSL, install new sites and most importantly, get help if you need it.
 WPengine customer service is fast and effective – give it a few hours and your issue is resolved.

-WP Engine are probably the most complete service available today, with prices starting at $29 per month (about £20).
+WP Engine are probably the most complete service available today, with prices starting at about £20 per month.
 We use the “professional” level service with SSL and the CDN service.

 Performance: Page Load / Site Speed